gageracer/edithor/example/uiresult.md

 **Segment 35:** (465 characters)

 All trapped in their own loops, their own apartments.
 This building was full of them.
 Time loops stacked on top of each other, cycling endlessly.
 And this machine was the source.
 Maya stared at it.
-"What the hell is this?"
+"What the hell is this?".
 She found a plaque on the machine.
 I couldn't read it from my temporal distance, but I saw her face change as she read.
 Horror, understanding.
 She pulled out her phone, started taking pictures.
 Then she did something I'd never thought to do.

 **Segment 36:** (471 characters)